aenix-io/cozystack-website/content/en/docs/components.md

 DRBD is managed using LINSTOR, a system integrated with Kubernetes and which is a management layer for creating virtual volumes based on DRBD.
 It allows you to easily manage hundreds or thousands of virtual volumes in a cluster.

-### OVN
+### Kube-OVN

 OVN is a free implementation of virtual network fabric for Kubernetes and OpenStack based on Open vSwitch technology.
-With OVN, you get a robust and functional virtual network that ensures reliable isolation between tenants and provides floating addresses for virtual machines.
+With Kube-OVN, you get a robust and functional virtual network that ensures reliable isolation between tenants and provides floating addresses for virtual machines.

-In the future, this will enable seamless integration with other clusters and customer network services
+In the future, this will enable seamless integration with other clusters and customer network services.

 ### Cilium